CovertLab/wcEcoli/docs/create-pyenv.md

 OpenBLAS, numpy, and scipy which change the computed results.
 We do not know how to set up environments to get consistent results across platforms.
-The simplest and fastest setup is to install numpy and scipy from binary "wheels" with their embedded copies of OpenBLAS.
+The simplest and fastest setup is to install numpy and scipy from binary "wheels" with their embedded copies of OpenBLAS -- recommended.

 Still, there's a case for compiling OpenBLAS from source code and linking numpy and scipy to it, as `cloud/docker/runtime/Dockerfile` does for building the wcm-runtime Docker Image.

 ## Install native libraries